linux-system-roles/ssh/README.md

  * `ssh_drop_in_name`:

 This defines the name for the drop-in configuration file to be placed in system-wide drop-in directory.
-The name is used in the template defined by `__ssh_drop_in_template` (by default `/etc/ssh/ssh_config.d/{name}.conf`) to reference the configuration file to be modified.
+The name is used in the template defined by (by default `/etc/ssh/ssh_config.d/{name}.conf`) to reference the configuration file to be modified.
 If the system does not support drop-in directory, setting this option will make the play fail.
 Default is `null` if the system does not support drop in directory and `00-ansible` otherwise.

 The suggested format is `NN-name`, where `NN` is two-digit number used for sorting the and `name` is any descriptive name for the content or the owner